Check Your Application Status Canada

 - Accepts the terms and conditions.

 - Click “Continue” to see some details of your application.

 - If you click the current status of the application on the lower-right corner of the page, you will see more details.

 Of course, the details of each application are different.
 Consequently, you may consult with your immigration practitioner for more information.

 You may remove access to your online application on the main page that shows your addresses.
 However, if you choose to do so, you won’t be able to check out your status anymore.

-If you wish to visit or move to Canada, please fill out our free assessment form.
+Please fill out our free assessment form if you wish to visit or move to Canada.
 We will review the form for free.
 However, we will contact you only if we find an opportunity for you.
 Alternatively, you may book a consultation session.
 Consultation sessions are not free, but you will receive formal advice from a licenced practitioner.